 5. Self-empower with self-monitoring

 Ease the burden of managing screen time with your child with autism by involving them in self-monitoring.
 This way, it’s not just you holding all the power and “keys” to fun.
-If possible, engage in discussion with your child about what appropriate screen time looks like, including content, time length, relation to other activities, etc. In our technology saturated world, empowering your child to self-monitor is a valuable lesson they could take with them into the rest of their lives.
+If possible, engage in discussion with your child about what appropriate screen time looks like, including content, time length, relation to other activities, etc. Additionally, there are many apps these days that can help teach kids to monitor their own screen time.
+In our technology saturated world, empowering your child to self-monitor is a valuable lesson they could take with them into the rest of their lives.

 Additional Resources